In Russia, France's Macron Tries His Next Charm Offensive On 'Cher Vladimir'

 Macron Campaign Says It Was The Victim Of A 'Massive' Hacking Attack

-Before that vote, Macron banned Russian state media outlets from his events for spreading falsehoods, and thousands of his campaign's emails were leaked in a massive hack.
+Before a run-off vote against Le Pen, Macron banned Russian state media outlets from his events for spreading falsehoods, and thousands of his campaign's emails were leaked in a massive hack.

 "There is no friendship," said Isabelle Facon, a senior research fellow at the Foundation for Strategic Research in Paris.
 "The Macron team has always said you have to talk to everybody, it's the basis of diplomacy.
 You have to make the effort, even with difficult partners — or even adversaries."